sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/backend.md

 | annotations|      |
 -------------|------
-description  | Non-identifying metadata to include with entity data for backend dynamic runtime assets (e.g. handler and mutator dynamic runtime assets).{{% notice note %}}
+description  | Non-identifying metadata to include with entity data for backend dynamic runtime assets (for example, handler and mutator dynamic runtime assets).{{% notice note %}}
 **NOTE**: For annotations that you define in backend.yml, the keys are automatically modified to use all lower-case letters.
 For example, if you define the annotation `webhookURL: "https://my-webhook.com"` in backend.yml, it will be listed as `webhookurl: "https://my-webhook.com"` in entity definitions.<br><br>Key cases are **not** modified for annotations you define with the `--annotations` command line flag or the `SENSU_BACKEND_ANNOTATIONS` environment variable.
 {{% /notice %}}
 required     | false